 Situated in the picturesque Hills district of Perth, Western Australia, at the crest of the Darling Range, the College provides an enjoyable learning environment.
 The Senior School campus is adjacent to the John Forrest National Park in Glen Forrest and the Junior School campus occupies a prominent position in Darlington commanding sweeping views of the coastal plain.
 The College is well placed for families in the thirteen communities of the Mundaring Shire, and with easy access from Kalamunda, Maida Vale, Midland and regions north.

 The Junior School has a long history dating back over 100 years, whilst the secondary Senior School campus commenced in 1988.
 The Junior School (Years K-6) has an enrolment of 220 students.
 The Senior School has 510 students, spread across Middle School (Years 7-9) and Upper School (Years 10-12).
-Total enrolment across the two schools is 730 students.
+Total current enrolment across the two schools is 730 students.
+(As from 2016 the Junior School will be Years K-5 and the Senior School will be Years 6-12.)

 To be a school where students are inspired to be the best they can be; where they are encouraged to develop confidence, ability and passion to achieve their goals; and to have the skills and commitment to leave a positive footprint on the world.